-Czech Public Holidays: A Guide to Shop Closures – Better to Know
+Czech Public Holidays: When Shops are Closed – Better to Know

 Major Czech Public Holidays & Shop Closures